mooscaliaproject/pymoode/README.md

 - **DE**: Differential Evolution for single-objective problems proposed by Storn & Price (1997).
 Other features later implemented are also present, such as dither, jitter, selection variants, and crossover strategies.
 For details see Price et al. (2005).
 - **NSDE**: Non-dominared Sorting Differential Evolution, a multi-objective algorithm that combines DE mutation and crossover operators to NSGA-II (Deb et al., 2002) survival.
 This is the version implemented by Leite et al. (2022).
 A self-adaptive strategy might be used to define mutation parameters from a range by using the SA parameter.
 - **GDE3**: Generalized Differential Evolution 3, a multi-objective algorithm that combines DE mutation and crossover operators to NSGA-II survival with a mixed type survival strategy in which individuals might be removed in one-to-one comparison before Non-dominated Sorting.
 It is recommended to be used for problems in which premature convergence might be an issue.
 It was proposed by Kukkonen, S. and Lampinen, J. (2005).
-- **NSDER**: Non-dominared Sorting Differential Evolution based on Reference directions.
+- **NSDER**: Non-dominared Sorting Differential Evolution based on Reference directions (Reddy & Dulikravich, 2019).
 It is an algorithm for many-objective problems that works as extension of NSDE using NSGA-III (Deb & Jain, 2014) survival strategy.

 ## Survival Operators
 - **RankSurvival**: Flexible structure to implement NSGA-II rank and crowding survival with different options for crowding metric and elimination of individuals.